 Nashmil is a PhD researcher in Medical Ethics and Law with a particular interest in topics related to human dignity and inherent worth.
-In addition to her research, she teaches Law of Trusts, Human Rights Law, and Public Constitutional Law.
-Nashmil also supervises undergraduate and post-graduate projects (LLM LPC level) in Medical Ethics and Law, Immigration and Asylum Law, International Human Rights Law and Counterterrorism, and acts as a guest lecturer, delivering sessions on John Stuart Mill's "harm principle" for the Critical Legal Thinking module.
+In addition to her research, she teaches the Law of Trusts , Human Rights Law, and Public Constitutional Law.
+Nashmil also supervises independent projects in Medical Ethics and Law, Immigration and Asylum Law and International Human Rights Law, and acts as a guest lecturer, delivering sessions on John Stuart Mill's "harm principle" for the Critical Legal Thinking module.

-Nashmil also acts as a personal and academic tutor for 2 groups of first year students and is the Year Attendance and Progression Tutor for second year undergraduate students.
+Nashmil is an Associate Fellow in the HEA, acts as a personal and academic tutor for 2 groups of 2nd year students and is the Year Attendance and Progression Tutor for second year undergraduate students.

 Nashmil is currently developing an ethical lens through which to examine genetic modification of the human embryo and using this to critique current practice and regulation - particularly regulation at the International level through human rights instruments like the Convention on Human Rights and Biomedicine and Universal Declaration on Bioethics and Human Rights.